 The closest town to Blue Canyons is Tuba City which lies 27 miles to its west.
 Tuba City is a small town with maybe around three to four hotels.
 However, this little town has all the big fast-food chains like KFC, Subway, Denny’s, … which I found really weird.

-A hotel by the name Hopi Cultural Center Restaurant & Inn at the Hopi village in Second Mesa is another option if you wish to stay in one of the villages.
+A hotel by the name Hopi Cultural Center Restaurant & Inn at the Hopi village in Second Mesa is another option if you wish to stay in one of the Hopi villages.

 Visiting Blue Canyon Arizona

 Get a Hopi guide

 The legal and respectful way to visit Blue Canyon is with a Hopi guide.
 You can arrange for a guide at the tribal government center in Kykotsmovi Village, or the Hopi Cultural Center near Shungopavi.
 The easiest and guaranteed way to get a guide is to book in advance by clicking here.This link has a list of authorized Hopi guides/tours.